Bernardo Adam Ferrero

 Adam Ferrero studied piano, composition and orchestral conducting at the Conservatoriums of Valencia, Madrid, Paris, Rome and Accademia Chigiana of Siena (Italy) with maestros José María Cervera, Daniel Nueda, Ernesto French, Amando Blanquer, Franco Ferrara, Nino Antonellini, Godfredo Petrassi, Luigi Dallapiccola, Olivier Messiaen and Betsy Jolas.

-As a guest conductor he conducts orchestras, choirs and bands both national and international, and he gives lectures and articles in several European and American magazines, mainly.
-He composes music for film and he does research studies and makes several recordings.
+As a guest conductor he conducted orchestras, choirs and bands, both national and international, and he gavelectures and articles in several European and American magazines, mainly.
+He composed music for film and he did research studies and madeseveral recordings.
 His published musical works are preserved in the National Library of Madrid.

-He has published several books among which stand out The Music Band in the World, 1000 Valencian Musicians and Education for Music.
+He published several books, among which stand out The Music Band in the World, 1000 Valencian Musicians and Education for Music.

-He is an Academic of the Real de Bellas Artes de San Fernando in Madrid, Rector of the Academy of Music of Valencia and Member of Merit of Carlos III Foundation.
+He was an Academic of the Real de Bellas Artes de San Fernando in Madrid, Rector of the Academy of Music of Valencia and Member of Merit of Carlos III Foundation.